 On July 21, 1656, Elizabeth Key became the first woman of African descent in the North American colonies to sue for her freedom and win.

-Elizabeth was born in 1630 in Warwick County, Virginia, to an enslaved African woman.
+Key was born in 1630 in Warwick County, Virginia, to an enslaved African woman.
 Her father was a white planter named Thomas Key.
-Elizabeth was baptized in the Church of England, and, because she was an “illegitimate child,” placed in indentured servitude.
+Key was baptized in the Church of England, and, because she was an “illegitimate child,” placed in indentured servitude.
 Her indenture was transferred to a justice of the peace named John Mottram.
 In 1650, Mottram paid for the passage of several young English indentured servants.
 One of them was William Grinstead.
 Elizabeth and William soon began a relationship and had a son named John.

 Her case hinged on several key arguments.
 One was the fact that her father, Thomas Key, was English, and that according to English law one’s legal status as free or in bondage followed that of the father.
 Secondly, she had been in indentured servitude for ten years longer than she should have: Thomas Key had stipulated that she was to be set free when she was fifteen.
 Finally, she argued that she had been baptized as a child and was a practicing Christian, and therefore should not be enslaved.
 She lost her case in appeals court, but petitioned the General Assembly to look into her case.
 A committee was formed to investigate, and they sided with Elizabeth, determining that she was free based on her father’s status and baptism.
 The following is an excerpt from the committee’s report: